nvdaaddons/DevGuide/readme.md

 ### Installing dependencies ###

-1. If you don't have NVDA, download and install NVDA from NV access website.
+1. If you don't have NVDA, download and install NVDA from NV Access website.
-2. Install Python 2.7.x 32-bit on your computer (if using Windows, install using the 32-bit Windows installer package).
+2. Install Python 2.7.x 32-bit on your computer (if using 64-bit Windows, install using the 32-bit Windows installer package).
 3. Install Markdown and SCons using their Windows installer packages.
 4. If you plan to share your add-on code with others, install Git clients.
 5. Paste the Gettext executable files to your add-on development folder (see the next section on add-on development folder).